IDKSenpai/Coffee-System/README.md

 After that open Chrome and run: http://localhost:5173/

-If you want to use printer in Chrome open Chrome and run:
+If you want to use printer in Chrome
+- Open Chrome and run:
 ==> chrome://flags/#enable-experimental-web-platform-features
 and enable it